Taiwo-Ogunseyi/Cyber-Threat-Intelligence/README.md

 <br />

 <p align="center">
 ⚬ The malicious email with its attachment was saved as a .eml file for further analysis.
-The Based64 code of the saved email was converted to hexadecimal as shown in the screenshot.
+The Based64 code of the saved email was converted to hexadecimal as shown in the screenshot.<br/>
 <img src="https://i.imgur.com/sS8QdHP.png" height="70%" width="70%" align="center" alt="Screenshot-2025-07-31-215338" border="0">
 <br />